vrchatapi/vrchatapi.github.io/docs/AvatarAPI/DeleteAvatar.md

 This API allows you to delete an avatar.
 This API will not actually delete the character file but will sets it's release status to hidden.

-!> This API only works if you own the map.
+!> Only works if the avatar is yours!

 ## Request Method
 DELETE